 Let’s start at the beginning.
 What is Continuous Improvement (CI)?

-CI is a process that consists of a series of consistent small action steps that create incremental progress and forward motions — or real change.
+CI is a process that consists of a series of consistent small action steps that create incremental progress and forward motion—or real change.
 That is to say, CI systems increase effectiveness and efficiency.
 Interesting, right?

 Continuous Improvement cycles are common in Industry and manufacturing.
-For instance, companies use the famous Shewhart Cycle or the Deming Cycle, Plan-Do-Study-Act (PDSA), to improve product quality, save time and reduce production cost.
+For instance, many companies use the famous Deming Cycle—Plan-Do-Study-Act (PSCA)—to improve product quality, save time and reduce production cost.

-Actually, the most famous CI story I know describes how Edwards Deming, father of CI, utilized the principles of continuous improvement or Continual Improvement to bring the Japanese’s economy back to life after World War II.
-Really?
+Actually, Edwards Deming, father of CI, utilized the principles of continuous improvement to bring the Japanese economy back to life after World War II.

 Yes, indeed.
 According to Wikipedia: